-A PLTE chunk can appear in truecolor PNG files.
-In such files, the chunk is not an essential part of the image data, but simply represents a suggested palette that viewers may use to present the image on indexed-color display hardware.
-A suggested palette is of no interest to viewers running on truecolor hardware.
+Suggested palettes can appear as sPLT chunks in any PNG file, or as a PLTE chunk in truecolor PNG files.
+In either case, the suggested palette is not an essential part of the image data, but it may be used to present the image on indexed-color display hardware.
+Suggested palettes are of no interest to viewers running on truecolor hardware.

-If an encoder chooses to provide a suggested palette, it is recommended that a hIST chunk also be written to indicate the relative importance of the palette entries.
-The histogram values are most easily computed as "nearest neighbor" counts, that is, the approximate usage of each palette entry if no dithering is applied.
+When sPLT is used to provide a suggested palette, it is recommended that the encoder use the frequency fields to indicate the relative importance of the palette entries, rather than leave them all zero (meaning undefined).
+The frequency values are most easily computed as "nearest neighbor" counts, that is, the approximate usage of each RGBA palette entry if no dithering is applied.
 (These counts will often be available for free as a consequence of developing the suggested palette.)
+Because the suggested palette includes transparency information, it should be computed for the uncomposited image.